 We started the morning at the Shenandoah University’s River Campus.
 The campus is a park that used to be a golf course, which was very apparent based on the paved trails and how well everything was kept.
 Birds are singing and the river is flowing.
 I can’t remember the last time I felt this calm.
 The grounds were beautiful, and after walking up some pretty steep hills, you were rewarded with breathtaking views.

-Dr. GP wanted to go to this campus because he heard about their excellent variety of birds, and boy were there ever!
+Dr. Grape Pairings (aka Dr. GP) wanted to go to this campus because he heard about their excellent variety of birds, and boy were there ever!
 We walked about 3 miles that day, up hills and down, and saw quite the array of birds.
 Most notably, we saw the Yellow Billed Cuckoo, a bird that was new for Dr. GP in Virginia.
 Other varieties that he saw were Purple Martins, Baltimore Oriole, Grey Crested Fly Catcher, and a rookery of Herons.
 I don’t have the slightest idea if these birds are rare or not, nor do I know what most of these birds look like.
 I maybe know a handful of birds just through what I have learned from Dr. GP, but he seemed pretty excited!

 After a few hours of birding, we headed to Casanel Vineyards in Leesburg.
 Casanel is named after the couple that own the vineyard; Casey and Nelson.
 It is a small property with beautiful views of their vineyards, pond, and gazebo.
 Casanel is a smaller winery, which is exactly what Dr. GP and I wanted to visit.
 Both of us can’t stand crowds, and enjoy being able to enjoy a glass of wine at a winery without feeling claustrophobic or feeling like we have to yell to hear one another.